 Just the word ‘analytics’ can be off-putting to some, and we understand.
-Analysing data at first thought can be considered tricky and a little intimidating, however it doesn’t have to be.
+At first thought, analysing data can be considered tricky and a little intimidating; however, it doesn’t have to be.
+We’re about to show this in our guide to website analytics.

-The best place to start is to identify what it is you’re looking for – what do you want to know?
-Ultimately, when looking at website data, we’d anticipate that you’re hoping to understand how your website is doing.
+The best place to start is to identify what it is you’re looking for.
+What do you want to know?
+Ultimately, we’d anticipate that you’re hoping to understand how your website is doing.

 Questions you may ask in the process: